eastmallingresearch/Shotgun_metagenomics/Binning/README.md

 ### Count coverage
 bam_scaffold_count.pl will output a cov file (bedtools output file).
 Vastly faster than bedtools for counting overlapping features (with no minimum overlap).
 If minimum overall > 1 is required use bedtools.
 NOTE: this counts unique F + R and paired overlap (*i.e.* if both overlap it gets a score of 1), bedtools counts F + R  (i.e. if both overlap it gets a score of 2)
 bam_scaffold_count.pl can be run in two modes, bin counting or domain hit counting mode.
-Add cov (or anything) as a second flag for domain hit counting - this is necessary to get sub bin counts.
+Add cov (or anything) as a second flag for domain hit counting - this is necessary to get sub bin counts, and is the recommended mode.

 ```shell
 samtools view bam_file|~/pipelines/metagenomics/scripts/bam_scaffold_count.pl $PREFIX.gff > bam_counts.txt